Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Empirical performance

-\emph{Choice of the sparsity $k$.} We use a heuristic approach to determine an upper bound of the number of series components sustaining at least one change.
-We do this by implementing Algorithm \ref{alg:multi} with each univariate component time series of $\mbf{X}$, with $k=1$ naturally, $J \in \mbb{N}$ (introduced later) and $\tau_B$ by the bootstrap method introduced above.
+As for the sparsity $k$, we use a heuristic approach to determine an upper bound of the number of series components sustaining at least one change.
+We do this by implementing Algorithm \ref{alg:multi} with each univariate component time series of $\mbf{X}$, where projection is not needed.
 Then, we set $k$ to be the number of such time series found to have some change points.
-The series-by-series approach tends to find spurious change points for stationary time series, thereby overestimating $k_0$.
-However, it provides a reasonable choice of $k$ for our proposed method.
-On the one hand, Theorem \ref{thm:cp} requires $k$ to be larger than $k_0$.
-On the other hand, the simulation results below show that compared to the true $k_0$, a smaller $k$ will lead to much worse performance, while there is only a slight loss with a larger $k$, especially for long series.
+The series-by-series approach tends to find spurious change points for stationary time series, making it non-competitive as a standalone method but providing a reasonable choice of $k$ for our proposed method since Theorem \ref{thm:cp} requires $k$ to be greater than $k_0$.
+We recommend the wild interval number $J=500$.
+In the simulation studies, we found that even setting $J=30$ yielded satisfactory results.

-\emph{ Initialization of $\bm{\gamma}^{(0)}(\omega)$.} We follow \cite{yuan2013truncated} by first running Algorithm \ref{alg:tensor} with random initialization without sparsity constraint, followed by truncating the output by $k$ leading elements and denote the normalized vector as $\bm{\gamma}^{(0)}(\omega)$.

-\emph{Choice of block number $B$ and block length $L$.} The block length $L$ should be smaller than the shortest inter-change-point distance but large enough to enable accurate per-block spectral density estimates.
-See Assumption \ref{ass:rate}.
-In practice, we recommend that $L$ can be taken as about the size from 50 to 100.
-It follows that $B=N/L$.

-\emph{Choice of the wild interval number $J$.} \cite{fryzlewicz2014wild} recommended to set $J=5000$ for datasets of length not exceeding a few thousand.
-Since the number of blocks is far less than the series length, we recommend $J=500$.
-In the simulation studies, we found that even setting $J=20$ yielded satisfactory results.